 How to apply it:

 This principle makes sure that users intuitively know where to look first and what actions they should follow.
-This process makes their navigation more smooth through the application.
+This process makes their navigation smoother through the application.

 3. Make Navigation Predictable